FACTBOX-The economic remedies for the coronavirus

 Here is a list of how some of the world’s biggest economies and economic blocs have reacted.

-President Donald Trump signed a $8.3 billion emergency spending bill to combat the spread of the new coronavirus and develop vaccines for the highly contagious disease.
+President Donald Trump said he will be taking “major” steps to gird the economy against the impact of the spreading coronavirus outbreak and will discuss a payroll tax cut with congressional Republicans.

-One of Trump’s top economic advisers, Larry Kudlow, also said the administration may take targeted steps to stimulate the U.S. economy amid the outbreak.
+Earlier this month, Trump signed a $8.3 billion emergency spending bill to combat the spread of the virus and develop vaccines for the highly contagious disease.

 The U.S. Federal Reserve cut interest rates by half a percentage point in its first emergency rate move since the height of the 2008 financial crisis.
 Investors expect more cuts in the weeks ahead.